 The Honda Beat was one of the only Kei cars to come from the iconic auto manufacturer.
-Like the Miata, it is small and compact, but unlike the Miata it is rear engine, making for an ever better driving experience.
+Like the Miata, it is small and compact, but unlike the Miata it is a rear-engine, making for an even better driving experience.
 It is now also available for import to the U.S.

-Audi Made the TT as a response for customers who wanted a compact car to really feel connected to the road in.
-It is approximately the same size as a Miata, but does come with Audi’s legendary Quattro AWD system.
+Audi Made the TT as a response to customers who wanted a compact car to really feel connected to the road.
+It is approximately the same size as a Miata but does come with Audi’s legendary Quattro AWD system.
 They start for just $3,500 on JDMBuySell.com and they are worth every penny.

 Honda and Mazda have both made cars that are very similar to each other.
 Both are RWD.
 Both are two-seater convertibles.
 Both have a front-engine setup.
 Unfortunately for Mazda, the S2000 produced more power and most people recognize it as Honda’s ultimate sports car right after the NSX.
 As little as $12,000 can get you one of these iconic Japanese cars on JDMbuysell.com.

-This was Toyota’s attempt to recapture the glory of the MR-2, and as we all know it was a good attempt, but it didn’t even come close the popularity that the mid-engine RWD car of the 80’s and 90’s.
+This was Toyota’s attempt to recapture the glory of the MR-2, and as we all know it was a good attempt, but it didn’t even come close to the popularity that the mid-engine RWD car of the ’80s and ’90s.
 Unlike the MR-2, the MR-S can be had for as little as $2,700 right now on JDMBuySell.com.
 So, what are you waiting for?

 Banner image credit to Thanos Honda